… and why Pret doesn’t do a Loyalty Card system.

 Link A boost in self esteem even with a freebie!

 One journalist even goes a step further and plays Job-center for Pret, recruiting low-wage workers:

 Makes you wonder if they are paid under the table or are so infatuated with the cheap free coffees, and then being blinded to do real neutral journalism.
 Kind of sinks your heart how the majority goes with this freebie scheme so easily.

-Staff hope the Mystery Shopper is nearby or even serving the MS when the staff member is extra generous for a chance to receive the £200 reward.
+Staff always anticipate the Mystery Shopper and hope the MS is nearby or even serving the MS when the staff member is extra generous for a chance to receive the £200 reward.

 A customer’s observation most people are blind to:

 And the psychology of “group incentive” is actually peer pressure and what a recent reviewer called “blame culture” which I totally underline.
 I spent a lot of time building my team member UP when they messed up the Mystery Shopper after our manager put them DOWN, because putting down is counter productive and leads to mental health problems.
 If I had buckets for the tears that were flowing after the harsh telling off when the Mystery Shopper wasn’t happy …

 A Pret employee’s review on the Mystery Shopper pressure: